jancordeiro/jancordeiro.github.io/foss-list.md

 # FOSS Web Services Alternatives

-A made this list for all FOSS web services I found on the internet
+I made this list for all FOSS web services I found on the internet

 |          | Description | Instances | Source |
 |----------|-------------|-----------|--------|